-Julián Lozano is a senior associate in the Litigation and Arbitration and Criminal Law practices.
+Julián Lozano is a principal associate in the Litigation and Arbitration and Criminal Law practices.

 He has extensive expertise in criminal matters related to crimes against property and against the socioeconomic order, against workers’ rights, environmental crime, zoning offenses, tax and public finance and social security offenses, reputational crimes, and other business-related crimes.